 A school’s chaplaincy programme complements other support services in the school such as those offered by the School Psychologist.
 A chaplaincy service is not a counselling service.

 Chaplaincy programs are compatible with policies and practices that apply to the delivery of any service in a multi-faith and multicultural state school community.
 A chaplaincy programme is inclusive of, and shows respect for, all religious and non-religious beliefs and other stances represented in the school community.
 All activities and events provided within a chaplaincy programme are non-discriminatory and equitably available to students of all beliefs who choose to participate.

 School chaplains make a valuable contribution to the social, emotional and spiritual wellbeing of school communities across Western Australia.
 This might include support and guidance about ethics, values, relationships and spiritual issues, and helping students engage with the broader community.
 They are part of the school’s pastoral care team.

-Our school chaplain, Amanda Wendt, is supported by Youthcare and is at school on Wednesdays and Fridays.
-Apart from running a strong and effective pastoral care programme, Amanda supports the well-being of students on both an informal and formal basis.
-She is available for appointments with parents if required and can be contacted through the school office on 9405 4007.
+Our school chaplain, Di Sanders, is supported by Youthcare and is at school on Tuesdays and Fridays.
+Apart from running a strong and effective pastoral care programme, Di supports the well-being of students on both an informal and formal basis.
+She is available for appointments with parents and carers if required and can be contacted through the school office on 9405 4007.

 Di has a webpage containing plenty of information.
 It can be accessed here.